 Follow the Lawn Whisperer on Facebook for water saving tips.

 As temperatures rise and rainfall decreases, more of our community's drinking water is used for outside purposes such as watering lawns and refilling swimming pools.

 Outdoor activities use much more water than inside uses, but taking advantage of any conservation opportunities will help extend our water supplies.

 The Public Works Department tests and maintains the water and wastewater lines in Euless to make sure the water keeps flowing, but it is up to everyone to conserve the water coming out of those pipes.

 Time of Day Watering Ordinance

 Water levels cannot be predicted from one year to the next and we all need to make an effort to conserve water.
 After the drought of 2006, Euless officials realized that we need to protect this precious resource by enacting measures that make sense for Euless residents.

-Effective July 1, 2007 all Euless residents fall under a time of day watering ordinance that prohibits watering outdoors from 10 a.m. to 6 p.m. year-round.
-The new rules will apply to City water customers who use automatic and non-automatic irrigation systems and garden hose-attached sprinklers to water their lawns.
+Effective July 1, 2007, all Euless residents fall under a time of day watering ordinance that prohibits watering outdoors from 10 a.m. to 6 p.m. year-round.
+The rules apply to City water customers who use automatic and non-automatic irrigation systems and garden hose-attached sprinklers to water their lawns.

 Watering between 10 a.m. and 6 p.m. is an inefficient method of maintaining yards.
-Water from sprinklers and irrigations systems is lost by evaporation due to heat and wind.
+Water from sprinklers and irrigation systems is lost by evaporation due to heat and wind.
 In addition, watering during the day when other water uses are taking place such as showers and washing dishes, places additional demands on the water treatment plant.

-The ordinance does provide for watering home foundations, lawns and new landscape plantings by handheld hose, drip irrigation or soaker hose.
+The ordinance provides for watering home foundations, lawns and new landscape plantings by handheld hose, drip irrigation or soaker hose.
 For more information please call 817-685-1400.

 Outdoor Water Use

 An easy way to gauge your sprinkling needs

-- Set 4 to 6 empty 12 oz. tuna cans at different distances from the sprinkler head, including one at the outside edge of the watering coverage.
+- Set four to six empty 12 oz. tuna cans at different distances from the sprinkler head, including one at the outside edge of the watering coverage.

 - Run the sprinkler for 10 minutes.